 The Social StoryTM 10.1 Tutorials Criterion Activities (Course Objectives 3.b.)
 For this assignment, you are to complete the 10 Criterion tutorials for writing social stories.
 You will find these at the beginning of the Carol Gray book, The New Social StoryTM Book.
 You will complete the 11 activities that are in blue or green.
-If the activity requires that you complete a task with using social stories in the book you do not need to include the stories, but include the work you complete using the stories.
+If the activity requires that you complete a task with using social stories in the book you do not need to include the actual stories, but do include the number for the story from the book.
 After completing, the activities please scan and upload the completed activities to Canvas under this assignment.
 Please print carefully so that I can read your handwriting.
 This assignment is worth 50 points.

 Social Competence and Social Stories Project (Course Objectives 2.b. & 4.b.)
-For this assignment, you are going to design a social program for a student with ASD.
-Some ideas for a program might involve playground time at recess or a social club during or after school.
+For this assignment, you are going to design a program that will help to develop the social skills for a student or small group of students with ASD.
+Some ideas for a program might involve playground time at recess, a social club during or after school or a special interest club.
+For instance the special interest group could be a chess club, a technology group, a robot making group, acting or theatre group, studying certain genres of literature, or a music group.

 This assignment requires that you design a program, the guidelines for training other professional and nonprofessional staff and cross age or peer tutors if you choose to enlist other children for the program and the instructional supports, to include at least one social story, for the student you targeted for the program.
 This assignment is worth 50 points.